Which under-the-radar destinations should you be travelling to in 2020?Read more...

-Since 2016 it has been possible to obtain a 30-day tourist visa on arrival in some international airports in Iran.
-However, visa applications on arrival are not automatic and payment in euros is preferred.
+Since 2016 it has been possible to obtain a 30-day tourist visa on arrival in the following international airports in Iran – Esfahan, Mashhad, Shiraz, Tehran, Imam Khomeini, Tehran Mehrabad and Tabriz.
+Note that visa applications on arrival are not automatic and payment in euros is preferred.
 US, UK and Canadian passport holders are not eligible for this option and are required to apply in advance through the embassy.

-International Airport (IKA), Tehran, but foreigners with valid visas can also enter/exit Iran by way of various Persian Gulf states airports (eg: Abu Dhabi and Bahrain to Shiraz, Bahrain to Mashhad, Dubai to Ahvaz and Bandar-e Abbas).
+The main international airport in Iran is Tehran’s International Airport (IKA), Tehran, but foreigners with valid visas can also enter/exit Iran by way of various Persian Gulf states (eg: Dubai to Shiraz, Dubai to Bandar Abbas, Oman to Kish).
 Sometimes officials check your baggage receipt against the tag on your luggage.

-There are at present no direct flights from any American or Canadian airports.
-British Airways has a direct London–Tehran service.
-KLM/Air France and Austrian Airlines have resumed their regular flights to Tehran.
-Turkish Airlines fly to a number of cities in Iran from Istanbul, including Esfahan, Shiraz and Mashhad.
-Istanbul–Tehran flight duration is around three hours.
+There are at present no direct flights from any American or Canadian airports and most direct flights from European cities have been cancelled following the US unilateral withdrawal from the Nuclear Deal in 2018.
+The only European carriers flying direct are Austrian Airlines and Lufthansa.
+Turkish Airlines fly to a number of cities in Iran from Istanbul, including Esfahan, Mashhad, Shiraz and Tabriz.
 All flight carrier options listed below, when booked in advance, should cost around £400 for an economy-class return fare.

 A list of current international cities with services to and from Imam Khomeini International Airport is available on the English version of the airport’s website, which also contains useful plans showing routes through the airport, positions of banks and lists of available taxi services.